City of Deltona

 smoking to the State of Florida, except that “municipalities may

-further restrict smoking within the boundaries of any public beaches
+further restrict smoking within the boundaries of any public

-386.209, Florida Statutes, “does not preclude the adoption of county
+Section 386.209, Florida Statutes, “does not preclude the adoption

-from the park for 30 days if warranted.
+suspension from the park for 30 days if warranted.

 There is no state preemption of metal detecting regulations.
 The